Anuj040/seqgen/README.md

 * For the DataGenerator class, whether to inherit from *generate_numbers_sequence()* or *generate_phone_numbers()*.
 Chose the latter, as at the current stage, with no particular end task in sight, *generate_phone_numbers()* provides an easier implementation for data batches.
 * Final output of the model: LSTM(_n_ units) versus _n_ dense layers, where _n_ is the sequence length.
 Now, in principle, the presence of a digit at a given place is independent of the digit at the preceding place.
 However, we use the same latent features to predict the whole sequence, therefore, a given prediction should be aware of the digits predicted prior.
 This is to enable the adjustment of the attention on the latent features accordingly.
     * Just for completeness, I tested replacing the LSTM layer with a single Dense layer of _n_ units (rest of the model architecture kept same) and the performance was significantly worse.
 Infact, it predicted pretty much the same digit (except the leading "0") for all the positions.
 * Given the simplicity of the **MNIST digits**, for the *core section* of the model architecture, I thought a simple series of fully connected (FC) layers should suffice.
-However, on testing a convolution layer (+ FCs) based core performed better than just a bunch of FC layers.
+However, on testing, a convolution layer (+ FCs) based core-model performed better than just a bunch of FC layers.
 One possible reason is, of course, the sequence nature (+ augmentations) of the images imply that the dataset is not simple anymore.
+Also, the induced translational bias from convolutions help in better separation of features.

 ### Pending Imporvements/Features